Below are the answers to some frequently asked questions about Ethbet. If you have a question that is not on this list, don't hesitate to contact us.

 Ethbet relies on technology such as the Ethereum blockchain in order to function properly.
 It cannot be guaranteed that zero bugs exist in Ethereum or in Ethbet.
-With that said, Ethbet game smart contracts will undergo extensive security audits before they are deployed on the mainnet, ensuring that the probability of security-critical bugs being deployed is as close to zero as possible.
+With that said, Ethbet smart contracts and other features undergo extensive security audits and testing before they are deployed onto the mainnet, ensuring that the probability of critical bugs being deployed is as close to zero as possible.

-At this moment, this website features no 'team' page.
-Many ICOs have resorted to significantly exaggerating or lying about their team members in order to deceive investors.
+This website features no 'team' page.
+Many cryptocurrency projects have resorted to significantly exaggerating or lying about their team members in order to deceive users into purchasing their tokens.
 We're not going to join in on this, so you will not see a team page where we list 30 ex-CEO and PhD members with titles like 'Chief Executive Marketing Analyst' and 10 advisors including Vitalik himself.
-Our team consists only of a few permaneant technical members, and other temporary members, such as those contracted to help with graphics, marketing, legal, etc., which we do not consider members of the team due to their lack of formal affiliation with us.
-We only have two developers, which should be sufficient as this project is much smaller than many modern ICOs are.
-Maybe if we were more attractive it would be worth enscribing our faces into circles and plastering them up with fancy-sounding titles, but we instead hope that our project valuation is based off of its market potential, merit, and working demo, rather than a shiny but deceptive team page.
+Our team consists only of a few permanent technical members, and other temporary members, such as those contracted to help with graphics, marketing, legal, etc., which we do not consider members of the team due to their lack of formal affiliation with us.
+Maybe if we were more attractive it would be worth enscribing our faces into circles and plastering them up with fancy-sounding titles, but we instead hope that our project valuation is based off of its market potential, merit, and working product, rather than a shiny but deceptive team page.